Get help choosing the right program, find educational resources, and develop a plan to achieve your academic goals.

-Advising through email and TEAMS video conferencing is available from 8am to 4pm, Monday through Friday
+Advising through email and TEAMS video conferencing, and in person is available Monday through Friday

-Advising sessions are generally 30 minutes.
+Advising sessions are generally 20 minutes.
 We are excited to connect with you multiple times if you wish.
-Please arrive to your appointment prepared with your question(s) or just be open as see where our conversation leads.
-The goal is to jump right into meaningful discussion about your academic experience and expectations for success !
+Please arrive at your appointment prepared with your question(s) or just be open to see where our conversation leads.
+The goal is to jump right into meaningful discussion about your academic experience and expectations for success!

 Important links for academic success